 In addition, if you make money from your property, you can also earn £1,000 before paying tax on the income.

 This may be helpful if, for example, you rent out your garden for an event or let out a room for a week.

-Both allowances can be claimed at once and apply from the 2017-2018 tax year onwards.
+Both allowances can be claimed at once.

 You can claim tax relief for spousal or child maintenance payments if the following applies: